marorcas/csharp-resourcing/README.md

 - Created a context for selected link for the side bar
 - Created filter feature for jobs
 - Created filter feature for temps
+- Created form to edit job
+- Created form to edit temp